osmosis-labs/osmosis/x/poolmanager/README.md

 Not shown here is a separate KVStore, which holds overrides for the defaultTakerFee.

+At time of swap, all taker fees are sent to the `taker_fee_collector` module account.
+At epoch:

+- Non native taker fees
+    - For Community Pool: Sent to `non_native_fee_collector_community_pool` module account, swapped to `CommunityPoolDenomToSwapNonWhitelistedAssetsTo`, then sent to community pool
-The module account that holds all taker fees prior to distribution is named the `taker_fee_collector`.
-Prior to swapping and distributing non-native taker fees to the community pool, these tokens are sent to the `non_native_fee_collector_community_pool` module account.
-This done so that, if a swap fails, the tokens that fail to swap are not grouped back into the taker fees for stakers in the next epoch.
-It also allows us to skip calculating the taker fees for non-native tokens that go to stakers, since it ends up being whatever is left over.
+        * This is done so that, if a swap fails, the tokens that fail to swap are not grouped back into the taker fees for stakers in the next epoch
+        * It also allows us to skip calculating the taker fees for non-native tokens that go to stakers, since it ends up being whatever is left over
+    - For Stakers: Swapped to OSMO, then sent to auth module account, which distributes it to stakers
+- OSMO taker fees
+    - For Community Pool: Sent directly to community pool
+    - For Stakers: Sent directly to auth module account, which distributes it to stakers

 Lets go through the lifecycle to better understand how taker fee works in a variety of situations, and how the module account and distribution parameters are used depending on the input token.